surajbanerjee/Web_scraping/README.md

     title = i.text.strip()
     headers.append(title)
 ```
-a new `pandas` DataFrame `df` with the specified column names.
+a new `pandas` DataFrame `df` with the specified `column` names.
-The `pd.DataFrame` function creates a new dataframe and takes an argument columns that specifies the names of the columns in the dataframe.
-In this line, the value of columns is the headers list, which we obtained in the previous code.
+The `pd.DataFrame` function creates a new dataframe and takes an argument `columns` that specifies the names of the columns in the dataframe.
+In this `line`, the value of columns is the `headers` `list`, which we obtained in the previous code.
-So, `df = pd.DataFrame(columns = headers)` creates a new empty dataframe df with the columns specified in the `headers` `list`.
-The dataframe is empty because we have not yet added any data to it.
-This line sets up the structure of the dataframe and makes sure that it has the correct columns.
+So, `df = pd.DataFrame(columns = headers)` creates a new `empty` dataframe `df` with the columns specified in the `headers` `list`.
+The dataframe is `empty` because we have not yet added any data to it.
+This line sets up the structure of the dataframe and makes sure that it has the correct `columns`.
 ```
 df = pd.DataFrame(columns = headers)
 ```